Kashvi Chandok, Editor-in-Chief

 She finds particular pleasure in reading poems and narrative nonfiction essays which present structures that are significant in their resemblance to real life, both as a product of, and in opposition to existing social conditions.
 For her, The Remnant Archive has been a life-long dream of providing writers and artists a space that does not conform to western ideas of art but rather looks at these forms from a decolonised and constantly evolving lens.

 Nehal Lala (she/her) is a Philosophy major at the University of Delhi.
 She is a mental health enthusiast and is always up for an engaging conversation on art, language, and literature.

 Being a Psychology aspirant, she has a strong inclination towards studying the discipline’s intersection with other social sciences.
 At present, she is taking training under an established therapist and has previously interned with NPOs such as Light Up (EMF) in the field of Social Emotional Learning.
 Additionally, she has completed a certificate course on Gender Studies from the University of Delhi, and also holds intermediate proficiency in French.

 She has been a part of the writing and editing industry since 2019 and is currently heading the English Creative Writing Society of her college as a part of extracurricular activities.

-Arshiya is a Literature major at the University of Delhi.
-She is a marketing executive and a social media strategist with a deep-rooted interest in observing how demographic markets work.
-Over the past year, she has closely worked with 10+ startups across the globe and interned with The Indus Entrepreneurs’ Chandigarh Chapter.
-The Indus Entrepreneurs (TIE) is a Silicon Valley non-profit supporting start-ups.
+Arshiya is a Literature graduate from the University of Delhi.
+She is a marketing executive and a social media strategist with a deep-rooted interest in observing how various demographics work.

 Shubhangi Thakur, Head of Digital Media